muligmoen/FYS3110CompPhy/Project 1/README.md

 * lapack
 * superlu

-If superlu is not installed or the armadillo version is less than five, the makfile needs to be configured to not link to superlu, and "project1.cpp" needs to use the non-sparse matrice methods.
+If superlu is not installed the sparse methods can not be used.